-Marketing and Public Relations interns will gain broad experience in the field as they assist the Zoo's Marketing and Public Relations department with special events, media relations, sponsorship and marketing initiatives and programs, and advertising.
+Public Relations interns will gain broad experience in the field as they assist the Zoo's Public Relations department with special events, media relations, sponsorship and marketing initiatives and programs, and advertising.
 This is an unpaid internship.
 College students and recent graduates welcome.
 Interested applicants should send a resume and cover letter to email@example.com.

 Video/Photography interns will gain broad experience in videography and photography as they assist the Marketing and Public Relations Department in the capturing and distrubuting of images and film for the Zoo.
 This is an unpaid internship.
 College students and recent graduates welcome.
 Interested applicants should send a resume, cover letter, and examples of past work to firstname.lastname@example.org.

 We are accepting applicants for Summer 2014.

 Interns participating in the Animal Care Internship Program are responsible for working directly with the Roger Williams Park Zoo animal care staff.
 This internship is a wonderful, hands-on experience designed to educate people interested in careers with animals and conservation.
 Interns rotate through the different animal areas of the Zoo.
 This is a volunteer position.
 It is unpaid and there is no housing provided.
 If you have questions regarding this internship, please email the Manager of Volunteer Resources at email@example.com.